Catherine P. Fulford, Ph.D.

 Assistant Professor - Associate Graduate Faculty

 Nine-month instructional faculty includes teaching, research, and service.
 Courses include theory/practice in educational technology, instructional design, development/production of media; distance education strategies; and video/television design.
-Expertise in instructional design, needs assessment, task analysis, change theory, evaluation, graphics, distance education, adult training, video production and photography.
-Major research areas are interaction in distance education, cognitive speed, and technology integration.
+Expertise in instructional design, needs assessment, task analysis, change theory, evaluation, visual design, distance education, adult training, video production and photography.
+Major research areas are interaction in distance education, cognitive speed, technology integration, mobile learning, and flipped classrooms.
 Scholarship includes significant grant writing activity.
 Received tenure in June 1995.
+Promotion to full professor in 2001.
+Currently serve as the coordinator for the campus Master’s program.

 May 1988-Aug 1990